Streetbees/form-stalker/README.md

   form_fields_data.required # returns an boolean

   # etc.
-  form_fields_data.attributes # returns a Hash will all of its data end
+  form_fields_data.attributes # returns a Hash with all of its data end
 ```